Child Molestation Defense Attorney

 What are Child Sexual Abuse Charges?

 A child molestation conviction comes with life-long repercussions.
-Anyone convicted of a sexual offense will be required to register as a sex offender.
+Anyone convicted of a sexual offense will be required to register as a sex offender, and have their name permanently added to the National Sex Offender Registry.
 Although this is intended as a regulatory mechanism rather than a penalty, it still restricts the convicted’s movement and places a stigma upon them.

 How False Child Molestation Charges Occur